Hello and Welcome, from the Partners in Play team.

 · Need support to develop play and social interactions

-· Are behind in their development of speech or language – errors in sounds or grammar
+· Benefit from support in their development of speech or language – errors in sounds or grammar

 · Need support to listen and follow directions within a group setting